xmos/lib_sw_pll/doc/rst/sw_pll.rst

 lib_sw_pll API
 --------------

 The Application Programmer Interface (API) for the Software PLL is shown below.
-It is split into common items needed for both LUT and SDM DCOs and items specific to each type of DCO.
+It is split into items specific to LUT and SDM DCOs .

-In addition to the standard API which takes a clock counting input, for applications where the PLL is to be controlled using a PI fed with a raw error input, a low-level API is also provided.
+In addition to the standard API which takes a clock counting input (implements the PFD), for applications where the PLL is to be controlled using a PI fed with a raw error input, a low-level API is also provided.
 This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means such as received packets.